jcdahlke/startup/README.md

 ## Technologies
 * HTML - 3 HTML pages.
 One for login.
 One for the game.
 One for leaderboard.
 Good HTML structure.
-* CSS - Mkaing sure the color scheme and contrast is good.
+* CSS - Making sure the color scheme and contrast is good.
 Aslo to make sure the application can fit on different screen sizes.
+* JavaScript - Adding functions to buttons, and randomizing different color values.
+It also provides login
-* REACT -
+* React -
 * Service -
-* DB/Login -
+* DB/Login - This will store and display player highscores.
+Displays User name when logged in.
 * WebSocket -